elastic/apm/specs/agents/tracing-instrumentation-db.md

 #### Cluster name

 The Elasticsearch cluster name is not always available in ES clients, as a result the following strategy should be used (by order of priority):
-- Call internal API in the client library to get cached cluster name.
+- Use `x-found-handling-cluster` HTTP response header value, this is provided for ES cloud deployments thanks to the cloud proxy.
-- Use `x-found-handling-cluster` HTTP response header value.
+- execute a `GET /` request to Elasticsearch to retrieve `cluster_name` in response.
+Value must be cached in the agent and request should be avoided in the following cases:
-- Instrument `_node/http` calls and cache the result in the agent with `host:port` as key.
+    - Client is using a cloud ES instance and HTTP header should be available.
-- execute a request to Elasticsearch and cache the result in the agent with `host:port` as key.
+    - Application is deployed in a FAAS/Lambda environment where the number of ES queries is assumed to be minimal.

 #### `elasticsearch_capture_body_urls` configuration